Tagged: differential-expression

 Most bulk RNA-seq pipelines fail silently on bacterial data.
 Here is what changes for operons, GTF feature mismatches, and DE analysis in prokaryotes.

-Publication-Ready RNA-Seq Plots in ggplot2: Volcano, Heatmap, PCA
+Publication-Ready RNA-Seq Plots in ggplot2

 Reviewer-ready RNA-seq plots in R: volcano with gene labels, z-score heatmap with annotation bars, PCA with variance explained, and journal export settings.